devcore24/ShardSeal/README.md

 Apache-2.0

 ## Contributing
-Early-stage project — issues and PRs welcome.
+Early-stage experimental project — contributions welcome, especially in areas of:
+- Erasure coding implementations
+- Distributed systems algorithms
+- Storage integrity verification techniques
+- Performance optimizations

 Please keep code documented and tested.
+Note that the project structure and APIs may change significantly as the design evolves.